20458 - ART MANAGEMENT AND MARKETS

 The workshop Arts Management and Markets addresses all these issues opening the major in Arts and Heritage management.
 This course is fit for highly motivated students willing to acquire a professional and competitive edge in the area of Arts management.

-- Individual assignment that count for 40% of the final evaluation.
+The individual assignment will count for 40% of the final evaluation.